Research

 The internet, digital media and social networks continue to shape the public sphere.
 They have major impacts on the way the (news) media operate and the way people consume information and learn about facts and current events.
 Phenomena such as filter bubbles, echo chambers and “fake news” are heavily discussed within and beyond academia.
 Such phenomena can have far-reaching impacts on the media sphere and public discourse, and thus require careful ethical reflection.

 In our research group, we study related phenomena from various perspectives.
-One of our research perspectives focuses on mechanisms of legitimization and de-legitimization of what counts as a reliable source of news and information, coupled with studying shifts in where and how public spheres – spaces of public and political discourse – happen (Ingrid Schneider).
-Another research perspective studies how trust in science and in what counts as facts is established or undermined, and how scientific insights are either contested or become part of a broader public knowledge (Judith Simon).
-Thirdly, another research project studies the discourse surrounding an attempt to regulate phenomena such as fake news and hate speech via legal instruments (the German NetzDG) with a particular focus on the normative dimensions which come to bear here (Laura Fichtner).
+One of our research perspectives studies how trust in science and in what counts as facts is established or undermined, and how scientific insights are either contested or become part of a broader public knowledge (Judith Simon).
+Another research project studies the discourse surrounding an attempt to regulate phenomena such as fake news and hate speech via legal instruments (the German NetzDG) with a particular focus on the normative dimensions which come to bear here (Laura Fichtner).